-Students will be introduced to this in the Practical Journalism Skills (1) JOUR1009 and JOUR1006 Introduction to Digital Techniques, which incorporates mobile journalism.
-Broadcast skills can be further developed in JOUR2011 Practical Journalism Skills (2), which incorporates JOUR 2010 Digital Reporting Techniques (1) focusing on video production work and JOUR2008 a radio production module.
-This is available as a 15-credit module for Minor Joint students.
+Students will be introduced to this in the Practical Journalism Skills JOUR1009 and 9 JOUR1006 Introduction to Digital Techniques, which incorporates mobile journalism.
+Broadcast skills can be further developed in JOUR2011 Broadcast & Social Media (30 credits), which incorporates JOUR 2012 Broadcast Journalism focusing on broadcast production work and JOUR2013 Social Media for Journalists, a social media production module (15 credits for Joint students.)
 Students are encouraged, where possible, to produce content for different platforms, encouraging a multi-media approach to journalism.
-At level 6 there is the 30-credit JOUR3016 Live News Production (Radio & TV), which can be delivered as separate 15 credit modules for joint honours students to select if they do not wish to take all of it.
-For students keen to develop skills as broadcast researchers there is JOUR3006 Broadcast Research Skills.
+At level 6 there is the 30-credit JOUR3021 Podcasting and Live News Production and for students keen to develop skills as researchers there is JOUR3006 Investigative Journalism and Research Skills.